 The Posada Amazonas has a 30-meter canopy tower where you can look over the rainforest canopy to see a number of different birds, such as toucans, tanagers, parrots, and parakeets flying over the rainforest.
 You may even catch sight of monkeys moving their way through the jungle.
 The lodge also contains a rainforest spa where you can enjoy a massage or spa treatment and you can choose a range of add-on activities.
 Pick from jungle mountain biking, canopy climbing, kayaking, and standup paddleboarding.

 Deep Amazon Tours from Puerto Maldonado

 Not only a great place for a short and budget conscious Amazon tour as mentioned above, the rainforest surrounding Puerto Maldonado is fantastic for a deep Amazon Rainforest experience.
-The Tambopata rainforest is part of the world’s largest continuous tract of protected tropical forest and is home to an incredible array of rainforest life.
+The Tambopata rainforest a section of one of the world’s largest continuous tracts of protected tropical forest and its home to an incredible array of rainforest life.
 See some of the Amazon largest clay licks where hundreds of macaws gather at the clay and have a higher chance of spotting some of the rarer and most sought after wildlife sightings, such as rare monkeys, birds, and even jaguar.

 The Tambopata Research Center